WCOV-TV: Sales to Allen Media Group and Gray Media

 On December 15, 2021, it was announced that Allen Media Group, a subsidiary of Los Angeles–based Entertainment Studios, would purchase WCOV-TV, WIYC and WALE-LD for $28.5 million.
 The sale was completed on April 14, 2023.

-On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including WCOV, WIYE and WALE-LD).
-On August 8, 2025, it was announced that AMG would sell 10 of its stations, including WCOV, to Gray Media for $171 million; in the Montgomery market, this would create a duopoly with WSFA.
+On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including WCOV, WIYC and WALE-LD).
+On August 8, 2025, it was announced that AMG would sell 12 of its stations, including WCOV and WIYC, to Gray Media for $171 million; in the Montgomery market, this would create a legal triopoly with WSFA.
+The sale was completed on May 1, 2026.

 Newscasts

 As a CBS affiliate, WCOV operated its own news department, known during its latter years as Eyewitness News.
-It spent most of its history as a distant runner-up to WSFA.
+It spent most of its history as a solid, if usually distant, runner-up to long-dominant WSFA.
 The station shut down its news department in September 1986, nine months after losing the CBS affiliation and shortly before joining Fox.
-In its last ratings book, channel 20's newscasts were a solid, if distant, runner-up to WSFA, with more viewers than WAKA and WKAB combined.
-However, Woods said the "tremendous financial drain" of sustaining a newscast without network support was not worth the effort.
-In 2006, the station began airing the morning newscast of WBRC, the Fox affiliate in Birmingham.
+In its last ratings book, channel 20's early evening newscast finished in second place with only a fraction of the viewership commanded by WSFA.
+However, it attracted more viewers than WAKA and WKAB combined and had posted a ratings increase.
+Despite this, Woods decided that even with the ratings gains, the "tremendous financial drain" of sustaining a newscast without network support was not worth the effort.
+Woods did not believe he could justify spending as much as $100,000 per year to stay competitive and doubted there was enough advertising revenue in the market to support four quality news-producing operations.
+For this reason, he decided it was best for WCOV to "bow out right now gracefully rather than let everyone walk right past us".
+In 2006, the station began simulcasting the morning newscast of WBRC, the Fox affiliate in Birmingham.

-On January 7, 2008, Woods Communications contracted with NBC affiliate WSFA (owned by Raycom Media) to air a half-hour 9 p.m. broadcast in conjunction with another Fox affiliate and Raycom-owned station in Dothan, WDFX-TV.
+On January 7, 2008, Woods Communications contracted with NBC affiliate WSFA (owned by Raycom Media) to air a half-hour 9 p.m. newscast in conjunction with another Fox affiliate and Raycom-owned station in Dothan, WDFX-TV.
 This newscast was later replaced with one produced by WAKA.

 On February 3, 2025, the WAKA-produced newscast was replaced by one produced by sister station WAAY-TV in Huntsville.